“English spelling is crazy!”

 Dozens of phonics programs teach that Silent E makes the previous vowel “say its own name,” as in the word home.
 But that’s only part of the truth, and it doesn’t explain the Silent E in hundreds of words such as have and hinge.
 To make spelling logical, it’s important to teach all the jobs of Silent E. Download our infographic to learn more about all the jobs that Silent E performs.

 As you teach, it’s important to make the process of adding suffixes crystal clear and logical.
 We make teaching suffixes simple in the All About Spelling program.
-As an example, here are two spelling lessons that provide an introduction to vowel and consonant suffixes.
+As an example, here are two spelling lessons that provide an introduction to suffix syllable division rules and the consonant suffix rule.

 Words are composed of morphemes, which are the smallest meaningful units of language.
 One way we teach morphemic structure is by analyzing clues to the origin of words, such as words originating from French, Spanish, or Italian.
 Another fantastic way to study word structure is by teaching Latin and Greek word parts with word trees.